Mormonism and polygamy: John C. Bennett and The History of the Saints

+LDS Church ends performing new polygamous marriages for living

 U.S. government actions against polygamy

-Mormon polygamy was one of the leading moral issues of the 19th Century in the United States, perhaps second only to slavery in importance.
+Mormon polygamy was one of the leading moral issues of the 19th century in the United States, perhaps second only to slavery in importance.
 Spurred by popular indignation, the U.S. government took a number of steps against polygamy; these were of varying effectiveness.
+Anti-polygamy laws began to be passed ten years after the church publicly announced the practice of polygamy.

+Anti-polygamy Bill of 1854

+The first legislative attempt to discourage polygamy in Utah was presented in the 33rd Congress.
+The bill was debated in May 1854.
+The bill included the provision that any man who had more than one wife would not be able to own land in the Utah Territory.
+This bill was defeated in the House of Representatives after multiple representatives argued that the federal government did not have the authority to legislate morals in the states.

 1857–1858 Utah War

-As the LDS Church settled in what became the Utah Territory, it eventually was subjected to the power and opinion of the United States.
+As the church settled in what became the Utah Territory, it eventually was subjected to the power and opinion of the United States.
 Friction first began to show in the James Buchanan administration and federal troops arrived (see Utah War).
 Buchanan, anticipating Mormon opposition to a newly appointed territorial governor to replace Brigham Young, dispatched 2,500 federal troops to Utah to seat the new governor, thus setting in motion a series of misunderstandings in which the Mormons felt threatened.